Last Updated on October 21, 2025 by

 Time spent in nature motivates kids to run, climb, jump and crawl.
 Children love the freedom of playing outside and being active with friends, more than they like doing indoor workouts.
 Outdoor activities generally include everyone and can be adjusted which helps the whole family get involved.

-5. Develops abilities to cope with ups and downs:
+5. Achieves skills to stand ups and downs:

 Being in nature gives people opportunities to be creative, solve challenges and manage their emotions.

 Children are very easily affected by nature deficit.
-As pediatricians and child psychologists explain, lacking sufficient outdoor activities can result in:
+According to pediatricians and child psychologists, a lack of enough outdoor activities may cause the following:

 The Morning Sun-light